-Many thanks to poet, educator, and artist José Olivarez for sharing his creativity with our community as we celebrated and recognized former head librarian Ms. Barbara Ballinger and her many years of dedicated service to the library and to Oak Park.
+Each fall we gather to celebrate and recognize former head librarian Barbara Ballinger and her many years of dedicated service to the library and to Oak Park.
 This annual event is sponsored by the Friends of the Oak Park Public Library.
-Books were available for signing and sale from The Book Table.

 About Barbara Ballinger